robertialenti/Canadian-Place-Name-Etymology/README.md

 Finally, I plot the place names on an interacive map using Folium.
 This allows users to explore the results.

 ## Results
-Here is the resulting plot.
+Here is a static version of the map.
+As expected, I find that place names located in the country's Northern regions are disproportionately indigenous.

 <img src="https://github.com/robertialenti/Canadian-Place-Name-Etymology/raw/main/output/etymology_map.png">